 This deviates from the company's assessment, which did not present these events individually, but used the SOC "general disorders and administration site conditions (time to first event)", which contains the 2 AEs "fever" and "chills".
 The company derived no greater or lesser harm for this outcome.

-2.4.4 Subgroups and other effect modifiers
+2.3.2.4 Subgroups and other effect modifiers (research question A)

 The following subgroup characteristics were considered to be relevant for the present benefit assessment: